 For comparison, we first show our ability to predict fitness in each one of the held-out subtle perturbations (Figure 4A top, left side).
 As expected, the 1-component model does a reasonable job at predicting the fitness of the held-out mutants in each held-out condition, ranging from ~60% to 97% of weighted variance explained.
 The 5-component model, with the four major additional components, shows an improvement in predictive power (R2 ranging from 86% to 99%).
 The full 8-component model does incrementally better.
 The bottom panel of Figure 4 explicitly shows improvement in predictive power from the inclusion of the three minor components.
 Across the subtle environmental perturbations, this improvement is small, with the largest improvement coming from one EC batch, where the three minor components add 10% of the total predictive power.

 We next found that the 8-dimensional phenotypic space built using only subtle perturbations is surprisingly predictive of the fitness of test mutants in novel environments that represent strong perturbations from the evolution condition (Figure 4).
 The first component predicts between -42% and 79% of weighted variance in these environments, representing strong differences in baseline predictability amongst these different environments (Fig 4A, top).
 Note that here, the negative explained variance indicates that the model has very poor predictive power, explicitly due to predicted fitness that is worse than choosing the average fitness for a given condition.
 In all cases, the full 8-component phenotype space does a much better job of capturing true behavior (ranging from 50% to 95% of weighted variance explained), even in cases where the first component does very poorly.
 Most strikingly, using just the five largest components often does substantially worse at predicting fitness in these strong perturbations (Fig 4A).
 The bottom panel of Figure 4A explicitly shows the improvement in predictive power due to the inclusion of the three minor components.
 For example, the three minor components add 20% of the weighted variance explained by the full phenotype space for the 1-Day condition (R2 = 0.6 for 5-component, R2 = 0.73 for 8-component).
 This pattern is particularly strong for the 6-Day environment, with the three minor components adding 43% of the full model’s explained variation.
 As shown in Figure 4A, these observations hold across all phenotype spaces constructed by leaving out each subtle perturbation, indicating that this pattern is not specific to small phenotypes detected solely due to the inclusion of any single training condition.

+Talk about why we pick THESE conditions…